 What Makes Cybersecurity a Good Career Choice?

 According to the U.S. Bureau of Labor Statistics, employment of information security analysts, for example, is projected to grow 37 percent through 2022, which is a far higher rate than the average for all occupations.
-As of its most recent salary survey in May of 2012, the Bureau reported that the median average wage for information security analysts was $86,170, though other surveys indicate some make upwards of $116,000.
+As of 2021, the Bureau reported that the median average wage for information security analysts was $102,600.
 As a consultant, of course, you set your own salary.

 The speed at which the digital world is taking over all aspects of our lives, and the threats raised by hackers and cyberterrorists of all kinds, has created a high demand for professionals trained in coming up with the solutions and means to safeguard critical information on everything from personal laptops to the most sensitive governmental and military computer networks.